ColasDroin/lbae/README.md

 ## Technical documentation

-The technical documentation of the app is available at TODO.
+The technical documentation of the app is available [here](https://lbae-doc.epfl.ch/).